IBBoard/cawbird/README.md

 ## Limitations

-Due to [changes in the Twitter API](https://developer.twitter.com/en/docs/accounts-and-users/subscribe-account-activity/migration/introduction), Corebird now has the following limitations:
+Due to [changes in the Twitter API](https://developer.twitter.com/en/docs/accounts-and-users/subscribe-account-activity/migration/introduction), Cawbird has the following limitations:

- * Corebird will update every two minutes
+ * Cawbird will update every two minutes
- * Corebird no longer gets notified of the following, which will be refreshed on restart:
+ * Cawbird does not get notified of the following, which will be refreshed on restart:
    * Unfavourite
    * Follow/Unfollow
    * Block/Unblock